hamium/smp-wiki/docs/players/itzskp.md

 </figure>

 ##### :material-lead-pencil: Other Details
-SKP does art and drawing to some extent.
+SKP lives in Hong Kong, China.
+He does art and drawing to some extent.